Schools promote healthy, active living to offset lack of physical education during pandemic

 At the very end of the street stands a two-story home tucked between towering trees.
 And, right behind it: A big, open backyard with the distinct sound of children playing.

-Five days a week, this building and that backyard become home to eight Austin Independent School District students, ranging from Kindergarten to fourth grade.
+Five days a week, this building and that backyard becomes a home to eight Austin Independent School District students, ranging from kindergarten to fourth grade.
 These students have formed a learning pod, which they proudly call the “bubble bunch,” appropriately named after their promise to keep all social mingling within their own inner circle.

 “The parents who are working full time, working from home and from outside the home who really need this support are very happy to have it.
 And their children are far more successful in this space,” said Diana Haggerty, a mother to two of the students in the pod and the makeshift teacher for the students.

-It’s Haggerty’s former workout and wellness studio located in that two story home, FemmePower Fitness, located in that two story home, which these kids have commandeered for the semester.
+It’s Haggerty’s former workout and wellness studio, FemmePower Fitness, located in that two story home, which these kids have commandeered for the semester.
 Haggerty, a personal trainer, nutritionist and health coach, was forced to shut her business down in March due to the pandemic.

-Haggerty has long been committed to maintaining healthy habits for her and her four children.
+Haggerty has long been committed to maintaining healthy habits for her four children.

 “I think it’s less about trying to avoid the screen time and more about what we can do to offset some of the effects of sitting so much,” Haggerty said.